Barry Sonnenfeld's unrealized projects: Power and Grace

-By August 14, 1998, Sonnenfeld was in talks to direct Power and Grace, a biopic about Mohammad Ali starring Will Smith, with Peters Entertainment producing and Columbia Pictures was handling distribution, which eventually was made with Michael Mann directing Smith as Ali under the title Ali.
+By August 14, 1998, Sonnenfeld was in talks to direct Power and Grace, a biopic about Muhammad Ali starring Will Smith, with Peters Entertainment producing and Columbia Pictures was handling distribution, which eventually was made with Michael Mann directing Smith as Ali under the title Ali.

 Kill Van Kull

 By October 5, 1998, Sonnenfeld was set to produce and possibly direct Kill Van Kull, a heist spec script written by Richard Regen, with Barry Josephson producing through Sonnenfeld/Josephson Productions, and Touchstone Pictures was handling distribution.

 The Big Mocambo

 By January 4, 1999, Sonnenfeld was set to produce and direct The Big Mocambo, a live-action/animated romantic-comedy script written by Peter Seaman and Jeffrey Price, who will also executive produce the movie with Barry Josephson producing through Sonnenfeld/Josephson Productions, plus Walt Disney Pictures and Warner Bros. will co-finance, co-produce, & co-handle the film's distribution.